Den building, crafts and campfires

 Children learn through play outdoors and gain confidence and self-esteem as they gain new skills and learn to understand their own abilities better.
 They learn to be creative and to solve problems both as individuals and as a team member.

-Time outdoors in a woodland environment not only increases their physical health and wellbeing but also their emotional health.
-It encourages children to take healthy lifestyle decisions and to be sympathetic to the environment around them.
+Time outdoors in a woodland environment not only increases their physical health and well-being but also their emotional health.
+It encourages children to make healthy lifestyle decisions and to be sympathetic to the environment around them.

 Come along and have some fun...